St. Francis

 1. Check out the HELP button.
 It loads some nicely done HTML help which Paul has thoughtfully included in the zip file.
 (The button will try to load the help from a directory named Help in the same directory as GE2KAP.rex) Paul has also done a great set of video tutorials, also accessible from the program (must have an internet connection for these).

-5. Naming conventions - it is helpful before you start out making charts of an area to come up with naming conventions.
-I have ended up with over 100 charts of Fiji and ended up with a hodge-podge of naming.
+4. Naming conventions - it is helpful before you start out making charts of an area to come up with naming conventions.
+I ended up with over 100 charts of Fiji and ended up with a hodge-podge of naming.
 Now when I create a new chart, I create a folder for each country and create it with the name:

-Example: VitiLevu-West-VudaPointMarina.kap
+Example: VitiLevu-West-VudaPointMarina.mbtile

 Downloading the Charts we have Already Made